Creating Social Impact Through Updated Nonprofit Management Minor

 Updates to the minor focus on teaching students how to create sustainable change in nonprofit, government, and corporate social responsibility sectors.
 “Our curriculum is staying ahead of what is happening in the industry since social impact is an emerging field,” says Heist.
 “BYU Marriott is at the forefront of that field.”

-The updated minor also focuses on emerging social impact trends through two additional classes—MSB 375: Social Innovation: Do Good Better and MSB 377: Human-Centered Design Thinking for Social Impact.
-In these courses, students conduct a semester long research project on a social issue of their choosing.
+The updated minor also focuses on emerging social impact trends through two additional classes—MSB 375: Social Impact: Do Good Better and MSB 377: Human-Centered Design Thinking for Social Impact.
+In these courses, students conduct a semester-long research project on a social issue of their choosing.
 Students work to analyze and build upon solutions to social problems, becoming competitive leaders and changemakers in the evolving world of social impact.

 While BYU Marriott administers the minor, all BYU students interested in solving social problems can enroll in the courses.
 “Updates to the minor help students from any major recognize that they can be an active part in creating solutions,” says Manwaring.
 “The minor currently serves students from more than 168 majors across campus, and each student’s unique skills and interests are crucial to solving unique problems.
 BYU Marriott aims to produce careful thinkers and active participants in social impact.”